A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Introduction

 \subsection{Acknowledgments}

+A.J. was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) Heisenberg Grant -- 547294463.
 OS was supported by NSF grant DMS-1926686 and ISF grant 3056/21.
-TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1764034.
+Over the course of this research, TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund, and by NSF grants DMS-1764034 and DMS-2347850, and is particularly grateful to recent donors to the Research Fund.
 We thank Tim Austin, Pablo Candela, and Luka Mili\'cevi\'c for corrections and comments.
+The authors are also particularly grateful to the anonymous referee for a very careful reading of the manuscript and for many helpful suggestions that improved it.